Responsive Navbar

 Lever 4 Essential Action:

-Objective-driven daily lesson plans with asset-based, culturally and linguistically sustaining practices, and data-driven, rigorous, hands-on scaffolded instruction.
+Objective-driven daily lesson plans with asset-based approach, Linguistically Sustaining Practices, and data-driven, rigorous, hands-on scaffolded instruction.

 Txedlif-logo